 The examination then continues into the specifics of the investigation.
 Although the details of the examination will vary, every witness must testify truthfully, fully and honestly.
 It is a federal crime to make a false statement or representation to any government official, including a member of the SEC.
 FINRA claims that it will have the witness prosecuted for lying, but it cannot file criminal charges on its own.
 It can however, bring enforcement proceedings for a permanent bar, and refer the matter to criminal authorities.

 During the testimony, the witness’ attorney’s ability to object to questions is somewhat limited.
 However, a witness is permitted to seek an attorney’s advice at any time during the examination, and any question that he does not understand must be clarified by the examiner.
-The witness has the right to review documents he is being asked to testify about if he does not recall the exact details of the response.
+The witness has the right to review documents he is being asked to testify about.

 During the examination, it is important to keep in mind that the staff members who attend the deposition will have a role in determining whether further action will be taken.
 Therefore, the witness’ demeanor and attitude during the examination are important.
-See my articles, A Witness Guide to SEC Testimony and Tips For Responding to an SEC Subpoena for more on demeanor and conduct.
+See Tips For Responding to an SEC Subpoena for more on demeanor and conduct.

 After the examination is over, the witness or his attorney is allowed to make a statement on the record.
 This must be decided on a case-by-case basis but should be used if there were any unclear responses that were not addressed during the examination.